lospec/lospec-bot-v4/README.md

 4. Create a file called `.env` on the root of the project
 5. Add `DISCORD_BOT_TOKEN=` to the file, then paste the token afterwards and save

+## Data Storage

+If you have access to a mongodb database, you can set it up to match the production database, or you instead use the local datastore option which just uses .json files.

+### MongoDB Database

+1. Create a MongoDB database
+2. Download your certificate and save it to `ca-certificate.crt`
+3. Add `MONGO_URI=` to the .env file with your connection string, and append `&tlsCAFile=ca-certificate.crt` to the end
+4. Add `DB=LospecBotV4` to the .env file
+5. Run the bot and it will automatically create the necessary tables and documents and the appropriate values
+6. Edit the documents to fill in any blank values
+7. Reboot the bot

+Please note, if you update these documents manually by editing them, you must reboot the bot immediately for the changes to be recognizes.
+The data is stored in memory and overwrites the document whenever it's changed.

+### Local Datastore

+If you don't have access to a mongodb database, or find it too confusing to set up (understandably), you can just use the local option:

+1. Add `LOCAL_DATA_STORAGE=true` to the .env file
+2. Run the bot, and it will automatically create a `./_data` folder and the necessary .json files
+3. Edit the documents to fill in any blank values
+4. Reboot the bot

+Please note, if you update these files manually by editing them, you must reboot the bot immediately for the changes to be recognizes.
+The data is stored in memory and overwrites the file whenever it's changed.

 ## Running

 To run the bot, run the command `npm start` from the command line from the project root.